Frequently Asked Questions

 You can be granted an exemption from the mandatory immunization requirement due to medical reasons or your religious beliefs.
 To be granted an exemption:

-- Provide a letter from your medical provider or religious leader stating the reason you wish to be exempted
+- Provide a letter from your medical provider or religious leader stating in detail the reason you need to be exempted

 - Provide copies of titer results for MMR and Varicella (chicken pox)

 Completed immunization forms can be entered online by following these instructions or they may be e-mailed to firstname.lastname@example.org.
 If you prefer to fax the records to our office, the fax number is 202-885-1222.